-Whether you love or loathe Walmart, the retail juggernaut may soon be delivering your stuff — regardless of where you shopped.
+Whether you love or loathe Walmart, the retail juggernaut may soon be delivering your stuff, especially if you shop at Home Depot.

-The retailer's new white-label Walmart GoLocal service, announced at the end of August, expands its delivery services far beyond its own goods.
-Any merchants willing to sign on the dotted line, from national retailers to local businesses, will be able to use Walmart's robust resources to speed their stuff to your door.
+The retailer's new white-label Walmart GoLocal service, announced at the end of August, expands its delivery abilities far beyond its own goods.
+Any merchants willing to sign on the dotted line, from national retailers to local businesses, will be able to use Walmart's resources to speed their stuff to your door.
 And now there's news that Walmart has struck a major deal with Home Depot to "expand same-day and next-day delivery capabilities for home improvement customers in the U.S.”

-Of course, the move puts pressure on ecommerce juggernaut Amazon as well as shipping companies including FedEx and UPS.
+Of course, Walmart getting into the delivery game puts pressure on ecommerce juggernaut Amazon as well as shipping companies including FedEx and UPS.
 It could also chip away at business going to the U.S. Postal Service, which struggled with unprecedented shipping delays last holiday season and has already announced deliveries will become slower and more expensive, starting immediately.